To the Teacher:

 - See this PDF handout for a set of quotes from people around the world about the spread of the coronavirus (The quotes are also included at the end of this lesson.)

 - Print out a copy of these voices and cut them into slips, one slip for each quote.
 Place the slips in an envelope and send the envelope around your circle as your talking piece.
+(Alternate method: give each student a slip or slips and go around the circle without using a talking piece.)

 Go round 1: Voices from around the world